wndtnl/windtunnel.github.io/products/ksb/faq.md

 # What is the difference with Elastic Bamboo?

-The goals behind [Elastic Bamboo](https://confluence.atlassian.com/bamboo/about-elastic-bamboo-289277118.html) and the Kubernetes (Agents) for Bamboo plugin are very similar: making management of remote Bamboo agents easier and flexible, and where possible elastic by automating their lifecycle.
+The goals behind [Elastic Bamboo](https://confluence.atlassian.com/bamboo/about-elastic-bamboo-289277118.html) and the Kubernetes for Bamboo plugin are very similar: making management of remote Bamboo agents easier and flexible, and where possible elastic by automating their lifecycle.
 To this end Elastic Bamboo instruments EC2 based virtual machines in AWS, while this plugin instruments PVC's, Secrets and Pods in Kubernetes clusters.